-Caitlin, a certified proofreader, teaches you everything you need to know to learn the business, get clients and you recieve an official proofreading certificate at the end.
+Caitlin, a certified proofreader, teaches you everything you need to know to learn the business and get clients.
+Plus, you receive an official proofreading certificate at the end.
 It’s self-paced learning so you can go through the content whenever it suits you.

 6. Learn to Use Proofreading Tools

-- Compare: This allows you to compare the original document, with the new edited document you’re working on
+- Compare: This allows you to compare the original document, with the newly edited document you’re working on

 - Track changes: This records the changes made inside the document